Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 __Image:__ [Doc](https://new-docs.zepl.com/docs/configure-infrastructure/images)

 Zepl Images can help you and your team save significant time by making creating reproducible environments for all notebooks to access.
-The Zepl Image builds all of the libaries required to run a notebook so your users dont have to worry about long wait times for installing libraries at the beginning of every notebook and hoping that each notebook environment is configured the same.
+The Zepl Image builds all of the libraries required to run a notebook so your users don't have to worry about long wait times for installing libraries at the beginning of every notebook and hoping that each notebook environment is configured the same.

 __Spaces:__ [Doc](https://new-docs.zepl.com/docs/manage-your-organization/spaces)

 A Zepl Space is a collection of notebooks that can be shared with built-in access controls.
 The "My Notebooks" space is a private space dedicated to your user only.
 Typically, new spaces are created for a specific project or working group; it's a place for a group of people who are working together on a set of data science problems.

-### Importing an existing notebook
+### Importing an existing notebook (optional)
 Positive
-: Complete notebook code can be found here: [Notebook](https://app.zepl.com/placecholder)
+: Complete notebook code can be found here: TODO: [Notebook](https://app.zepl.com/placecholder)

 [Zepl Documentation](https://new-docs.zepl.com/docs/using-the-zepl-notebook/zepl-notebook-experience/importing-notebooks)

 1. From any screen, Select _Add New_ (upper left)
 2. Select _+ Import Notebook_
 3. Type: _Fetch From URL_
-4. Paste either link in the textfield labeled _Link to your notebook_:
+4. Paste either link in the text field labeled _Link to your notebook_:
- * link from Zepl's Published Notebook: `https://app.zepl.com/viewonlynotebook`
+ TODO: * link from Zepl's Published Notebook: `https://app.zepl.com/viewonlynotebook`
- * link from Github repository: `https://github.repo.reponame/viewonlynotebook`
+ TODO: * link from Github repository: `https://github.repo.reponame/viewonlynotebook`
 5. Apply

 TODO: Insert Picture of final notebook...